sass/sass/CONTRIBUTING.md

    Once these pull requests land, the feature moves to step 5.

+5. The contents of the proposal are integrated into the `spec/` directory, and become part of the official language spec.
+This step happens after the initial implementation because the first implementation often reveals shortcomings in the proposal itself, and it's much simpler to make fixes to only one place.

 ## Proposal

 A good feature proposal should make it possible for an average Sass user to